paudley/py_qa/SPACY_TREESITTER.md

 ### 4. Docstring and Comment Auditing

 * Add catalog flag (`documentationChecks`) for Python tools requiring Google-style docstrings.
-* Reuse spaCy pipelines to verify docstring sections and produce normalized suggestions.
+* Reuse spaCy pipelines to verify docstring sections and produce normalized suggestions; combine with Tree-sitter queries to ensure structure coverage.
 * Update tests to cover CLI advice emitted when docstrings are missing or malformed.

+#### Future enhancement

+* Extend the combined spaCy/Tree-sitter pipeline to flag clusters of highly similar comments or docstrings, surfacing potential duplicate functionality or copy-paste regions for review.

 ### 5. Contextual Suppression Suggestions